korawichkavee/12740-Ridecomfort-Pittsburgh/README.md

   2. Sound detection sensor to measure the noise of the vehicle.
   3. Temperature and humidity sensor to measure temperature and humidity.
 We will fix our sensors to each vehicle while in motion and take samples.
+Note that a more in depth description of these sensors is outlined later, below.

 # Progress
 ## Current Progress